 CMM 251.
 Introduction to Media Writing (3) (W) A survey of writing formats, techniques, and styles (journalism, advertising and public relations) for a number of media: newspapers, magazines, broadcasting, and the Internet.
+Prerequisite:

-Prerequisite: ENG 123.
-Cross-listed as WRI 251.
+ENG 123.
+Cross-listed as WRI 251[CMM minors or non-majors, except as required by EDU, should take this class as WRI].
 Lab Fees: Curriculum and Equipment.
 CMM 252.
 Introduction to Media Production Lab (1) Students receive handson instruction in the basic digital storytelling techniques for 21st century communicators.
-This course is taken concurrently with CMM 251 Introduction to Media Writing.
+This course is taken concurrently with CMM 251 Introduction to Media Writing by all CMM majors.
+CMM minors are encouraged, but not required, to take this lab.
 Through a lab fee, students purchase a photo/video/audio equipment kit.
 Portions of the lab fee may be refunded if a student owns personal digital devices of comparable quality to the mandatory kit.
 Lab Fees: Curriculum, Equipment and Supply.